|History: In the late 1880s,

 1893 Chicago World's Fair and

-1900 Paris Exposition, fixed the contamination problem and had
+1900 Paris Exposition, solved the contamination problem and had

 "By making such bricks or blocks hollow, especially when they are